Eat

 Sindhu

-A fantastic riverside restaurant in Marlow, Sindhu (named after one of the longest rivers in the world) serves up incredible South Indian recipes on the banks of the River Thames.
+A riverside restaurant in Marlow, Sindhu (named after one of the longest rivers in the world) serves up incredible South Indian recipes on the banks of the River Thames.
 If you’ve never dined here before, then you can expect traditional dishes infused with Sindhu’s modern take for completely unique and masterfully flavourful creations.
-Thanks to the deft hand of two-time Michelin Chef Atul Kochhar, both the à la carte and tasting menus are truly things to relish here.
+Thanks to the expert hand of two-time Michelin Chef Atul Kochhar, both the à la carte and tasting menus are truly things to relish here.

 Ivy Café Restaurant